dddrrreee/cs240lx-23spr/labs/README.md

         To help testing, you'll also write a driver for the popular ADS1115 analog-to-digital converter (also from scratch).
 Analog devices (that output a varying voltage) are typically the cheapest ones.
-        Unfornately your r/pi cannot take their input directly.
+        Unfortunately your r/pi cannot take their input directly.
 We will use your I2C driver to read inputs from a microphone and control the light array with it.